Introduction to dashboards

 -

-If you want to change any of the other cards, select the Edit button on the card.
+If you want to change the configuration of another card, select the

 Congratulations!
 You have completed your first dashboard customization.